YADRO-KNS/edu-practice/Edu-Barriers/rv-optimizations-demo-1/README.md

-# sir052022
+# Races and Barriers
 Optimization demo

-* An "auto-load safe-path" should be set in ~/.gdbinit, either / of path to this directory:
+* An "auto-load safe-path" should be set in ~/.gdbinit, either / or a path to this directory:
 ```
-set auto-load safe-path /
+echo "set auto-load safe-path /" >> ~/.gdbinit
 ```
 * Install libraries required for Qemu and Buildroot:
 ```